HVAC Training Schools and Certifications in Arkansas

 There are other national certifications available from organizations such as North American Technician Excellence (e.g., Industry Competency Exams); HVAC Excellence; and the Refrigerating Engineers and Technicians Association.
 To discover how to pursue any of these competency-based credentials, please visit the HVAC certifications page.

-Lastly, all AR HVAC professionals must have a license from the Arkansas HVAC/R Licensing Board which is affiliated with the Department of Health.
-Entry-level HVAC professionals in AR must register (at $25) and gain at least two years of experience before applying for one of the many contractor licenses available.
-Following is a summary of the types of licenses available in AR and how much they cost:
+Lastly, all AR HVAC professionals must have a license from the Arkansas HVAC/R Licensing Board.
+Entry-level HVAC professionals in AR must register and gain at least two years of experience before applying for one of the many contractor licenses available.
+Here is a summary of the types of licenses available in AR:

 • Class A – unrestricted